 Some online businesses are part of "seal" or "trustmark" programs that certify that a business meets certain minimum standards.
 You can usually click on the seal or trustmark for more information.
-When you click on the seal or trustmark you may find that the program offers protections like a money-back guarantee or dispute resolution services.
+You may find that the program offers protections like a money-back guarantee or dispute resolution services.

 Things to look for:

-Other seal programs offer alternative dispute resolution ("ADR") services.
-This means that if you are unable to resolve a dispute with a business, you may use a third party to help resolve it.
+Other seal programs offer alternative dispute resolution ("ADR") services, where a third party helps resolve the dispute.
 If a business refuses to participate in the ADR process, it may lose its seal certification.

 Seal programs are adding new protections for consumers every day.
 Remember to click on the seal and/or contact the seal administrator to learn about the latest methods for resolving your complaint.